Museum-Barberini/Barberini-Analytics/MAINTENANCE.md

    This is neccessary because of https://github.com/pypa/pip/issues/988.
 4. Create a merge request with your changes and make sure the CI passes.
 5. Once it passes, merge the branch.

+#### Update docker images

+Each used docker image is specified either in `docker/docker-compose.yml` or in the linked Dockerfile.

+1. To update a docker image, edit the `image` key in the yaml file respectively the `FROM` command in the Dockerfile.
+   Be careful to watch for any breaking changes in the updates.
+2. Restart the container by running `make shutdown-<docker> startup-<docker>`.

 ### Update gomus version